Skip to content

 # executes the SQL commands contained in the SQL text file on this connection

-# this file is a file of SQL commands to be executed, one per line
+# this is a file of SQL commands to be executed one per line

-# if tracking=True, then each execution of an SQL command is followed by a message indicating whether it succeeded or failed
+# if followed=True then each execution of a SQL order is displayed, indicating success or failure

-# if stop=True, the function stops at the first error encountered; otherwise, it executes all SQL commands
+# if arret=True, the function stops on the 1st error encountered, otherwise it executes all sql commands

 data=None